George Gardiner (boxer): Middleweight champion of the world

-Light heavyweight champion of the World
+Light-heavyweight champion of the world

-Gardner was a contender for the newly created World's Light Heavyweight Title in 1903, weighing about 170 pounds.
-On April 6, 1903, Gardner fought Peter Maher, the Irish Heavyweight Champion, considered to be the most dangerous hitter of his era.
+Gardner was a contender for the newly created world light-heavyweight title in 1903, weighing about 170 pounds.
+On April 6, 1903, Gardner fought Peter Maher, the Irish heavyweight champion, considered to be one of the most dangerous hitters of his era.
 Gardner knocked out Maher in round one and then defeated Marvin Hart by TKO after 12 rounds.

-On July 4, 1903, at Ontario, Canada, at the International Athletic Club, after 12 rounds of fighting, George Gardner knocked out Jack Root for the Light - Heavyweight Championship of the World.
-He was the first Irish-American to hold the title and the first undisputed champion to hold the title.
+On July 4, 1903, at Ontario, Canada, at the International Athletic Club, after 12 rounds of fighting, George Gardner knocked out Jack Root to take his light-heavyweight title.
+He was the first Irish-American to hold the title.
 Most records state that Root was the first champion of the division, but others, including George Gardner, had claimed the title before.
-The Root - Gardner fight was the first Light-Heavyweight Title fight caught on film.
+The Root–Gardner fight was the first light-heavyweight title fight caught on film.
 Newspapers reported that Gardner knocked Root down seven times.

-In 1903, George Gardiner said he would fight Fitz.
+In 1903, George Gardner said he would fight Fitz.

-George Gardner defended his title later that year on November 25, 1903, at San Francisco, California, against Bob Fitzsimmons, who had killed two men in the ring and was the former Middleweight and Heavyweight Champion.
-After a questionable 20 round decision on points, Fitzsimmons knocked the young champion down twice and gained a slight decision.
+George Gardner defended his title later that year on November 25, 1903, at San Francisco, California, against Bob Fitzsimmons, who had killed two men in the ring and was the former middleweight and heavyweight champion.
+Fitzsimmons knocked the young champion down twice and won a questionable 20-round division, becoming boxing's first triple-division champion as well as the first champion at both heavyweight and light-heavyweight.
 After losing the title, George Gardner challenged Fitzsimmons to a rematch, but was denied a second chance at the title.

-Gardner was still a highly regarded contender for the Light Heavyweight Title, and was rated above Fitzsimmons.
-Nonetheless, Gardner set his sights on the World's Heavyweight Title.
+Gardner was still a highly regarded contender in his division, and was rated even higher than the champion Fitzsimmons.
+Nonetheless, Gardner set his sights on the world heavyweight title.
 It was held by Marvin Hart, whom Gardner had defeated and drawn with before.

-Gardner challenged Marvin Hart for the Heavyweight Championship of the World, but again he was denied a title shot.
+Gardner challenged Marvin Hart for the heavyweight championship, but again he was denied a title shot.
 Afterwards, his career faded with losses and draws against Jim Flynn, Al Kaufman, Terry Mustain, and Tony Ross.
-Gardner retired at age 32 in 1908 with a record of 44 wins, 32 by way of knockout, 12 losses, 7 draws, and 3 no contests.
+Gardner retired at age 32 in 1908 with an official record of 44 wins, 32 by way of knockout, 12 losses, 7 draws, and 3 no contests.

-Gardner continued to box, but considered himself a "washed-up prize fighter".
+Gardner continued to box, but considered himself a "washed-up prize fighter."
 He was reputed to have fought in over 300 battles.
 One newspaper source noted that Gardner "had drawn from their seats in applause more fight fans than any other light-heavyweight."